foundry-rs/book/src/reference/cast/cast-wallet-list.md

-## cast wallet list
+## probe wallet list

 ### NAME

-cast-wallet-list - List all the accounts in the keystore default directory.
+probe-wallet-list - List all the accounts in the keystore default directory.

 ### SYNOPSIS

-`cast wallet list`
+`probe wallet list`

 ### DESCRIPTION

-List all the accounts in the keystore default directory `~/.foundry/keystores`.
+List all the accounts in the keystore default directory `~/.foxar/keystores`.

 ### OPTIONS